History of Muay Thai: from Muay Boran to Modern Thai Boxing

 Kung Fu vs Muay Thai

 Muay Thai has also become a crucial part of Mixed Martial Arts where it is used as the most popular stand-up striking style.
 This great success also became a curse since MMA overshadowed Muay Thai in Western countries, especially in the US.

-A history of Muay Thai is rich with interesting events that shaped Thai boxing into a tough and competitive martial art it is now.
+The history of Muay Thai is rich with interesting traditions and events that shaped Thai boxing into the tough and competitive martial art it is now.